WebAssembly/design/FAQ.md

 ## Why not just use LLVM bitcode as a binary format?

-The [LLVM](https://llvm.org/) compiler infrastructure has a lot to recommend: it has an existing intermediate representation (LLVM IR) and binary encoding format (bitcode).
+The [LLVM](https://llvm.org/) compiler infrastructure has a lot of attractive
+qualities: it has an existing intermediate representation (LLVM IR) and binary encoding format (bitcode).
 It has code generation backends targeting many architectures and is actively developed and maintained by a large community.
 In fact [PNaCl](http://gonacl.com) already uses LLVM as a basis for its binary format.
 However, the goals and requirements that LLVM was designed to meet are subtly mismatched with those of WebAssembly.